amariparris/Credit-Risk-Default-Model/README.md

 Filing an issue: Use GitHub Issues to report bugs, request features, or ask for clarification on the documentation.
 Submitting a pull request: If you want to add features or resolve issues, you can make changes to the project and submit a pull request.
-Please adhere to this project's code style guidelines, including commenting on your code and using meaningful variable names.

 ## Libraries and Tools Used